 Who is buried in Rosewood’s African American cemetery?
 To answer this question we must combine archaeological and documentary evidence.
-Visitors to the site can see several long depressions, which are clearly historic graves.
-Depending on ground cover and training, most can identify between 12 and 15 graves.
-An additional 30-40+ graves were identified through ground penetrating radar (GPR) survey in 2019.
-Explore the results of that work by viewing a 3D/VR version of the cemetery here.
+Visitors to Rosewood Black burial ground can see several long depressions, clearly representing historic graves.
+Depending on ground cover and training, most visitors identify between 12 and 15 graves.
+Most of them are unmarked and visible only because of depressions.
+An additional 40+ graves were identified by a ground penetrating radar (GPR) survey in 2019.
+You can explore the results of that work in 3D/VR by visiting the Virtual Rosewood Cemetery here.

 Only three gravestones have been recovered at the site.
 The other graves either had ephemeral markers (e.g., wood) or their markers were removed during the past century.
 The graves of several infants are likely visible in the lower right-hand corner of the above map.
-Assigning names to the individual graves lacking markers is difficult, if not impossible, even if the graves were to be exhumed (which is inadvisable).
+Assigning names to the individual graves lacking markers is difficult, if not impossible.
 That is not to say we cannot locate the names of persons who are buried at the site.
-The following table expands what we know about the cemetery from historical documents – State of Florida Certificates of Death, oral histories, and census records.
+The following table includes a list of those buried at the cemetery as revealed via a thorough examination of historical documents, specifically State of Florida Certificates of Death, oral histories, census records, and newspapers.

 |Ervinel Barclay||Black||3||Rosewood||1919||1922||Cert. of Death|

 |Virginia (Carrier) Bradley||Black||42||Leon County||1879||1921||Cert. of Death|

 |Sarah Carrier||Black||50||Gainesville||1873||1923||Census, Oral History, Newspapers|

 |Orlando Gordon||Black||21||North Carolina||1896||1917||Cert. of Death|